spraakbanken/swell-project/Transcription_guidelines.md

 ## Transcription flow
 ---

-SweLL transcription process contains instructions for manual conversion of hand-written essays to a digital format, and recommends the following flow:
+This document contains instructions for manual conversion of hand-written essays to a digital format, and recommends the following flow:

 1. Acquaintance with guidelines (annotators)
 2. Transcription workshop (annotators + researchers)